Professor and Vice Chair

 Postdoctoral Fellow, Emory University School of Medicine; Research Associate, Medical College of Virginia

-The coursepack has been highly successful and is currently the pedagogical basis for both our medical gross anatomy course and our anatomy course for physical therapy and nursing students.
+The course pack has been highly successful and is the current pedagogical basis for both our medical gross anatomy course and our anatomy course for physical therapy and nurse anesthesia students.
 I have also been involved with development of online multimedia modules that are the basis of computer-based and Web-based gross anatomy courses (distance learning).
 These include regional reviews with audio narrations and interactive learning tools on somatic and autonomic nerve plexuses.

 Winn, F.J., D. Fletcher, J. Smith, R. Williams, and T.M.
 Louis.
 1999.
 Internet teaching of PA practitioners in rural areas: Can complex material with high definition graphics be taught using P.C.s?
 Proceedings of the Human Factors and Ergonomics Society 43rd Annual Meeting: 1161-1165.